 Step 2.
 Deploy AWS Network Monitoring Agents

 To monitor network performance you need to keep a watchful eye on every part of your network.
-That includes the WAN, LAN, or network devices.
+That includes WAN monitoring, LAN monitoring, or network devices.
 That’s what a season network spy would do!

 That's where the Network Monitoring Agents come in.
 Obkio's Monitoring Agents are deployed at key network locations to continuously monitor performance between them.